 EFMD Programme Accreditation PROCESS

-To consult the online review guidelines for 2020 and 2021, please go here
+To consult the online review guidelines for 2022, please go here

 The EFMD programme accreditation process for initial accreditation will typically require 2-3 years.
 The re-accreditation process is shorter.